ppy/osu-wiki/news/2024/2024-07-23-osu-austria-conventions-2024.md

 ![](/wiki/shared/news/2024-07-23-osu-austria-conventions-2024/aninite.png)

 Join us at the biggest anime and manga convention in Austria with over 25,000 visitors each year: **[AniNite](https://www.aninite.at/en/)**!
-Located near the beautiful danube at Austria Center in Vienna.
-You can find us from **August 9th to 11th** at our osu! booth, where there will be 12 PCs for you to play on and show everyone what you're made of.
+Located near the beautiful Danube River at Austria Center in Vienna, you can find us from **August 9th to 11th** at our osu! booth, where there will be 12 PCs for you to play on and show everyone what you're made of.

 During this time, we'll host a **battle royale–styled** osu! tournament.
 Make sure to register during the event and take home the trophy!